Epanadiplosis

 Zoopraxiscope by British photographer Eadweard Muybridge.
 Drawn Ruade of a Donkey (1879).
 The epanadiplosis suggests an effect of repetition.

-Epanadiplosis (from Ancient Greek ἐπαναδίπλωσις/epanadíplôsis, from ἐπί/epí, "on", ἀνά/aná, "again", and διπλόος/diplóos, "double", "doubling in succession") is a figure of speech in which the same word is used at the end of a clause as at the beginning of a preceding clause.
+Epanadiplosis (from Ancient Greek ἐπαναδίπλωσις/, from ἐπί/, "on", ἀνά/, "again", and διπλόος/, "double", "doubling in succession") is a figure of speech in which the same word is used at the end of a clause as at the beginning of a preceding clause.
 The opposite figure is anadiplosis.
 It allows for melodic and rhythmic interplay to suggest emphasis or humor.
 Epanadiplosis can also be used to emphasize a word, a group of words, or an idea.

 Epanadiplosis is also a narrative figure used in many literary genres, which is called "narrative epanadiplosis".
-It's the repetition of an initial scene or motif (in the incipit) at the plot's end (or clausule).
+It'is the repetition of an initial scene or motif (in the incipit) at the plot's end (or clausule).
 It suggests that the narrative is closed in on itself.

 Nature and limits of the figure

 Epanadiplosis is a figure of repetition affecting syntactic position (the order of words in the sentence).
 For César Chesneau Dumarsais, the figure appears "when, of two correlative propositions, one begins and the other ends with the same word", or when, according to Henri Suhamy, only two propositions are involved.

 He cites Tacitus as an example:"Principes pro victoria pugnant, comites pro principe (Leaders fight for victory, companions for their leader)".More specifically, epanadiplosis is the repetition at the end of a sentence of a word or even a locution located at the beginning of a proposition.
 The figure therefore concerns the phrasal level, unlike narrative epanadiplosis, which concerns an entire text.
 It constitutes a linguistic mechanism that is the opposite of anadiplosis, and can be summarized as follows, according to Patrick Bacry: